 Motion sickness Motion Sickness Motion sickness is a symptom complex that usually includes nausea, often accompanied by vague abdominal discomfort, vomiting, dizziness, pallor, diaphoresis, and related symptoms.
 It is induced... read more is often triggered by turbulence and vibration and is made worse by warmth, anxiety, hunger, or overeating.
 Symptoms may include nausea, vomiting, sweating, and vertigo.

-Uncomplicated pregnancy through 36 weeks is not a contraindication to air travel; high-risk pregnancies Overview of High-Risk Pregnancy In a high-risk (at-risk) pregnancy, the mother, fetus, or neonate is at increased risk of morbidity or mortality before, during, or after delivery.
-In 2017, overall maternal mortality rate in... read more must be individually evaluated.
-Flight during the 9th month usually requires a physician’s written approval dated within 72 hours of departure and indicating expected delivery date.
-However, policies may vary by airline.
+Uncomplicated pregnancy through 36 weeks is not a contraindication to air travel; high-risk pregnancies Overview of High-Risk Pregnancy In a high-risk pregnancy, the mother, fetus, or neonate is at increased risk of morbidity or mortality before, during, or after delivery.
+Risk assessment is part of routine prenatal care.
+Family... read more must be individually evaluated.
+Flight during the 9th month may require a physician’s written approval dated within 72 hours of departure and indicating expected delivery date.
+However, policies vary by airline.
 Seat belts should be worn below the abdomen, across the hips.

-Pregnant women should not travel to areas with risk of Zika infection Zika Virus (ZV) Infections The Zika virus is a mosquito-borne flavivirus that is antigenically and structurally similar to the viruses that cause dengue, yellow fever, and West Nile virus.
+Pregnant women and people planning pregnancies in the near future should not travel to areas with risk of Zika infection Zika Virus (ZV) Infections The Zika virus is a mosquito-borne flavivirus that is antigenically and structurally similar to the viruses that cause dengue, yellow fever, and West Nile virus.
 Zika virus infection is typically... read more .

 Hypnosis Hypnotherapy Hypnotherapy, a type of mind-body medicine, is derived from western psychotherapeutic practice.
 Patients are put into an advanced state of relaxation and focused concentration to help them improve... read more and behavior modification benefit some people with fear of flying or claustrophobia.
 Fearful passengers may also benefit from a short-acting anxiolytic (eg, zolpidem, alprazolam) taken before and, depending on duration, during flight.
 Hyperventilation commonly simulates heart disease and may cause tetany-like symptoms; anxiety and hyperventilation can cause panic, paranoia, and a sense of impending death.
 Psychotic tendencies may become more acute and troublesome during flight.
 Patients with violent or unpredictable tendencies must be accompanied by an attendant and appropriately sedated.

 Deep venous thrombosis Deep Venous Thrombosis (DVT) Deep venous thrombosis (DVT) is clotting of blood in a deep vein of an extremity (usually calf or thigh) or the pelvis.
 DVT is the primary cause of pulmonary embolism.
 DVT results from conditions... read more may develop in anyone sitting for long periods and may result in a pulmonary embolus.
-Risk factors include those for non–altitude-related deep venous thrombosis (eg, prior deep venous thrombosis, pregnancy, use of oral contraceptives—see table Risk Factors for Venous Thrombosis Risk Factors for Venous Thrombosis ).
+Risk factors include those for non–altitude-related deep venous thrombosis (eg, prior deep venous thrombosis, pregnancy, use of oral contraceptives—see table ).
 Frequent (every 1 to 2 hours) ambulation, short-movement exercises while seated, and adequate hydration are recommended; however, studies showing benefit from these measures are lacking.
 Drug prophylaxis (eg, aspirin, heparin) is not indicated, but travelers at risk of venous thromboembolism are advised to use properly fitted, below-the-knee, graduated compression stockings.